powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 * The distance to the end point of the snakeline

 #### Exclusion area
-An exclusion area is all `Node` with an availability equals to `false` This area cannot be used to draw a `snakeline`.
+An exclusion area is an area where all `Node` have an availability equals to `false` This area cannot be used to draw a `snakeline`.
 Those areas are:
 - diagram padding